rakannimer/todolist-amplify-nextjs/blog-post.md

 Without these constraints, exporting would be as simple as running : `next build && next export`.

-The other way, which we will be using is to deploy it as we would any node server.
+The other way, which we will be using, is to deploy it as we would any node server.

 The fastest way to deploy a Node.js server is using [now](https://zeit.co/now).